A father’s thoughts on his daughter’s entry into a Passionist cloister

 Be assured of my prayers for you, whether you are an aspiring nun or her family.
 May God bless you all.
 May God’s Will be done unto and by all of us, for only through conformity to the Will of God can we know peace and love and contentment in this life, as well as the next.

 Matthew R. Wenke wrote this only a week after his daughter Nora began her postulancy with the Passionist Nuns at St. Joseph’s Monastery in Whitesville, Kentucky.
-His daughter was clothed in the Passionist habit in August of 2015, and is now known as Sr. Frances Marie of the Eucharistic Heart of Jesus.
+His daughter was clothed in the Passionist habit in August of 2015, and has now taken her first vows as Sr. Frances Marie of the Eucharistic Heart of Jesus.
 This piece was originally posted in 2014, at the Passionist website, and is used with their permission.